Sanitary Sewer Systems General Order

 Sewage Spill Incident Maps

-These interactive geographic information system (GIS) maps, updated nightly, plot all certified sanitary sewer overflows sanitary sewer overflows and Private Lateral Sewage Discharges from sanitary sewer collection systems (not including any spills from wastewater (sewage) treatment plants), reported by agencies into the state’s online California Integrated Water Quality System.
-This includes the spill location, amount, source, and name of the responsible or reporting agency.
+These interactive geographic information system (GIS) maps, which are updated nightly, plot certified spills from sanitary sewer systems (not including any spills from wastewater [sewage] treatment plants).
+Agencies report and certify spills in the state’s online California Integrated Water Quality System (CIWQS).
+Spill information includes the spill location, amount, source, and name of the responsible agency.
+Discrete data on category 4 spills are only required to be reported annually so are not included in this report.

-Online Sanitary Sewer Overflow Database Access and Use
+Online Sanitary Sewer System Database Access and Use

-The Sanitary Sewer Overflow database is accessed through the California Integrated Water Quality System (CIWQS), which is the State Water Board’s regulatory and water quality information management system.
+The Sanitary Sewer System Database is accessed through the California Integrated Water Quality System (CIWQS), which is the State Water Board’s regulatory and water quality information management system.

 SPILL CATEGORIES